 One is that Canon’s Dual Pixel CMOS AF feature is not available in this mode and the camera reverts instead to slower contrast-detect autofocus.
 This is a bit of a surprise, and while there’s undoubtedly some technical reason for this, it does seem to undermine the whole point of Canon’s on-sensor phase-detection technology.

 There’s also a 1.6x crop factor, so that when you switch to 4K video the angle of view of your lens narrows considerably.
-It’s not a major issue, but it can mean you have to step back and reframe when you thought you were in the right place.
+This mean you may have to step back to reframe a scene when you thought you were already in the right place.
 If you enable the camera’s digital image stabilisation mode, the angle of view narrows just a little bit further again.

 You can shoot video in Full HD quality instead, where these limitations don’t exist, and this offers frame rates up to 120fps for slow-motion effects.